 + export default ConnectedPointer;

-We then update our index.js
+We then update our index.js file of the Pointer component to manage the new

 exports.